 I’ve created the following free printable road trip games.
 Just click the images or the links to print.
 We’ve got the Find it on the Road printable road trip game where the kids have to find each of the things on the list.
 I made it a little challenging so that they actually have to look for some of the things but since we tend to travel the freeway and country roads, they’ll be easy to spot if their eyes are open.
 Well maybe not the nose picker, but hey..
 I’ve seen it before!

 These two Road Trip Games are classic and fun.
 I used to play the License Plate Game when I was a kid and it really made the time fly by.
 The goal is to see how many license plates from different states you can find.
 Print one sheet for each kid and compare them to see who was paying the most attention!
 Of course we can’t forget the classic Tic Tac Toe.
 That never gets old.
 I even know a secret to winning every time, but the kids finally caught on!

 It’s always important to ensure that your vehicle is ready for the road, so be sure to do any routine maintenance beforehand.
 Things like checking the tire pressure and fluids is a given but your car will most likely be due for an oil change too.
-Sometimes my husband does it himself but when he’s really busy we head to Walmart and get our oil changed while we shop.
-It’s like killing two birds with one stone and works really great for us.

 You might find these 5 summer road trip tips that I shared earlier this summer helpful too.
-Find a Walmart Automotive Care Center near you and let me know what you’ll shop for while you wait for your oil change.